eval/uri-smtp/README.md

 ### auth

-There's no restriction to the value of auth.
+Any value for auth that passes the URI-parser is acceptable.
 Though the following values have special meaning:

 - `none`
   No authentication is required.
 - `plain`
   Authenticate with a username and password using AUTH PLAIN.
-This is the default behavior.
+This is the default behavior when no authentication is provided.

 > [!NOTE]
 > any query's value for `auth` takes precedence.